 Set up in the former Fort Wayne engine house, the Fort Wayne Firefighters Museum is a place for children, teens, adults, and seniors to learn and enjoy showcased firetrucks, fireman gear, old-fashioned fire alarms, the dispatch center (very cool), and an especially-sentimental binder.

-If you don’t stay on your guard, flipping through this binder will reduce you to a puddle of tears.
-It tells the stories of every single fireman in Fort Wayne who lost their lives on duty, and it is so moving to understand these incredible people and the sacrifices they made for the community they loved.
+Flipping through this binder will reduce you to tears if you don’t stay on your guard.
+It tells the stories of every fireman in Fort Wayne who lost their lives on duty, and it is so moving to understand these incredible people and the sacrifices they made for the community they loved.

 Upstairs, the firemen’s bedroom has been converted into a museum display of hand tools, photographs, and gear.
 I was fascinated by how the tanks have evolved over the years to work more efficiently and serve the firemen better.

-It’s evident that the not-for-profit museum put a ton of research and thought into creating this place.
-All of the memorabilia has been carefully labeled, and many pieces have great descriptions to really tell the story of what fighting fires in the 1800s and early 1900s were like.
+Evidently, the not-for-profit museum put a ton of research and thought into creating this place.
+All of the memorabilia has been carefully labeled, and many pieces have great descriptions to tell the story of what fighting fires in the 1800s and early 1900s were like.

 12. Castle Gallery